Solutions Review has compiled a complete list of the best data science programming languages. From R to Python, these are the most popular options.

 That’s where data science programming languages come in, enabling math-heads and organizations alike in handling pressing data challenges.
 There are a number of available data science languages, some open source and some proprietary, that are driving data science and machine learning.
 However, the one that is best for your unique scenario may not be obvious.
 Solutions Review has compiled this complete list of data science programming languages in an attempt to help you learn more, and maybe even identify a framework worth using.

 R is a language and environment for statistical computing and graphics.
-R can be considered as a different implementation of S, and while there are some important differences, much of the code written for S runs unaltered on R. The language provides a variety of statistical and graphical techniques including linear and nonlinear modelling, classical statistical tests, time-series analysis, and classification and clustering.
+R can be considered as a different implementation of S, and while there are some important differences, much of the code written for S runs unaltered on R. The language provides a variety of statistical and graphical techniques including linear and nonlinear modeling, classical statistical tests, time-series analysis, and classification and clustering.
 R capabilities are enhanced via user-created packages that allow for special statistical techniques, graphical devices and reporting.

 R is available for free in source code form and runs on the UNIX platform and similar.